opencv/opencv/modules/imgproc/doc/planar_subdivisions.rst

 ..

-Quad-edge is a basic element of subdivision containing four edges (e, eRot, reversed e and reversed eRot):
+Quad-edge is a basic element of a subdivision containing four edges (e, eRot, reversed e, and reversed eRot):

 .. image:: pics/quadedge.png